ReportOct 26, 2023

 This report presents the findings and recommendations of the Atlantic Council project Conceptualizing Integrated Deterrence to Address Russian Chemical, Biological, Radiological, and Nuclear (CBRN) Escalation.
 The objective of this project was to develop an approach for incorporating European allies and partners into the US model of integrated deterrence against Russian CBRN use.

 Scowcroft scorecard: NATO’s Vilnius communiqué embarks on a new era of deterrence, but punts on key decisions

-By Atlantic Council experts
+By Atlantic Council

-Ryan Arick is an assistant director with the Transatlantic Security Initiative (TSI) at the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Ryan Arick is an associate director with the Transatlantic Security Initiative (TSI) at the Atlantic Council’s Scowcroft Center for Strategy and Security.
 In this capacity, he supports TSI’s work to strengthen the transatlantic alliance against emerging security threats from around the world.
 Previously, he served as an assistant program officer with the International Forum for Democratic Studies at the National Endowment for Democracy, where he supported the center’s transnational kleptocracy portfolio.
 Prior to joining the International Forum for Democratic Studies, he worked with the National Democratic Institute’s Central and Eastern Europe division, where he supported democracy programs in the Western Balkans as well as cross-regional grants to promote pluralism and good governance.
 He graduated from Indiana University with a BS in public affairs.